ml5js/Intro-ML-Arts-IMA-F19/05_diy_neural/README.md

 * [Train model with Face Keypoints](https://editor.p5js.org/ima_ml/sketches/US3ZX6zCD)

 ### Assignment 5 Due Sunday October 6 at 6pm
+1. Watch [Machine Learning for Human Creative Practice](https://vimeo.com/287094397), Dr. Rebecca Fiebrink at Eyeo 2018 |].
+Write a response to the following question posed by Dr. Fiebrink's:
+    * How can machine learning support people's existing creative practices?
+Expand people's creative capabilities?
-* Design the inputs and outputs of a real-time machine learning system for interaction and audio/visual performance.
-Write a short blog post describing the inputs and outputs of your system.
+2. Dream up and design the inputs and outputs of a real-time machine learning system for interaction and audio/visual performance.
+This could be an idea well beyond the scope of what you can do in a weekly exercise.
-* Create your own sound or visuals generator by training a machine learning model on inputs generated from interaction (mouse, face movements, gesture).
-This can be a prototype of the idea of a simple exercises building on the examplese listed above.
+3. Create your own p5+ml5 sketch that trains a model with real-time interactive data.
+This can be a prototype of the idea of a simple exercises building on the examples listed above.
+Here are some exercise suggestions:
-    * suggested exercises TBA
+    * Try to invent more elegant and intuitive interaction for collecting real-time data beyond clicking buttons?
+    * Train a model using several PoseNet keypoints or even the full PoseNet skeleton.
+You can build off of [the example we started in class](https://editor.p5js.org/ima_ml/sketches/ED-8eBe3F).
+    * Can you design a system with multiple outputs?
+For example, what if you train a model to output a red, green, and blue value?
+    * What other real-time inputs might you consider beyond mouse position, image pixels, or face/pose tracking?
+Could you use real-time sensor data?
+4. Complete a blog post with your response, real-time ML system, and documentation of your code exercise and [link from the homework wiki](https://github.com/ml5js/Intro-ML-Arts-IMA/wiki/Assignment-5).